ResPhantom/alpine-k8-cluster/Readme.md

 Alpine Download Page: [ https://www.alpinelinux.org/downloads/ ]

-I reccomend the [standard x86_64] version, even though it might be an old version. \
-The `init.sh` script will update to the latest stable version.
+I reccomend the [standard x86_64] version, even though it might be an old version the `init.sh` script will update to the latest stable version.

 # Install alpine
 Localhost login: `root` \